Eastern Michigan University

 • Be Patient: Walk-in Tutors want to help as many students as possible in the best way possible so be patient as they work with a multitude of students.
 If you have to wait, use that time to your advantage by re-reading your notes or trying to answer your own questions.

 • Come Regularly: Coming to walk-in tutoring hours weekly can help you build a relationship with the tutor and improve your study habits.
 Setting aside time each week to work and ask questions about a specific class will make you more successful.

-• Walk-in Tutors are not an editing/proofreading service.
+• Drop-in Tutors are not an editing/proofreading service.

-• Walk-in Tutors are not your instructors.
-If you have questions that are very specific to a professor, your walk-in tutoring most likely won't know the answer.
+• Drop-in Tutors are not your instructors.
+If you have questions that are very specific to a professor, your drop-in tutoring most likely won't know the answer.
 These are things to ask your professor about in office hours.